 Those with a “fixed mindset” assume intelligence, character, and creative potential are unchangeable attributes writ in stone since birth — that they cannot be modified in any meaningful way.
 They further assume that success is simply a result of this inherent talent, and as a result, they often avoid failure in order to maintain an aura of infallibility.

 Those with a “growth mindset” have a much more malleable view on success.
 They do not view failure as a reflection of their ability, but rather as a starting point for experimentation and testing of ideas.
 Their main advantage is in treating unsuccessful attempts simply as another data point — “This didn’t work out, but I eliminated one option and will now pursue the next.”

 How You See Yourself

-Perhaps you’ve heard this sort of thinking before: “Praise your child for their effort, not for their intelligence.”
+Perhaps you’ve heard this sort of advice before: “Praise your child for their effort, not for their intelligence.”

 This comes from papers like Praise for Intelligence Can Undermine Children’s Motivation and Performance, which conclusively show that reinforcing how smart a child is can be detrimental: they face obstacles differently than those children who were consistently praised for being hard workers.

 When you believe strongly in innate ability, any sort of initial friction creates a desire to give up before you embarrass yourself.
 Look at how subjects who were praised for “effort” reacted — they solved even more problems on the next trials, improving as time went on.